snipem/gt7dashboard/README.md

   * Run the file `run.ps1` with a double click
 * If you are on MacOS run the file `run.command`
+* If you are on MacOS and using Homebrew to manage your Python3 installation, run the file `brew.command`
 * If you are on Linux run the file `run.sh`

 The commands `pip3` or `python3` may be different on your OS.
 Try `pip` or `python` instead.